• Tickets &

 Filed Under: Game Recaps

-High Point and Kentucky will play the final game of the three-game series on Thursday at 6:35 p.m. at Wild Health Field.
+The Rockers will go for the sweep of the three-game series on Thursday night at 6:35 p.m. at Appalachian Power Park.

 Filed Under: Game Recaps